woozai/Client-server-networking/README.md

 # 🛰️ Multi-Server Client-Server Messaging System

-A lightweight TCP-based Python client–server framework supporting multiple servers and real-time message forwarding.
-Clients register to their chosen server, send messages by recipient name (with cluster-wide lookup and forwarding), and automatically fail over to the lowest-latency server using periodic RTT probes—ideal for hands-on learning of performant, fault-tolerant distributed systems.
+A lightweight TCP-based Python client–server framework with multi-server discovery, real-time message forwarding, and cached routing.
+Clients register to a server, send messages by recipient name (with cluster-wide lookup and cached mappings), and automatically fail over to the lowest-latency server via periodic RTT probes—ideal for hands-on learning of high-performance, fault-tolerant distributed systems.

 ---